spice-labs-inc/bigtent/info/files_and_formats.md

 `file_names` contains the names of the files that were hashed to create the metadata record.

-`file_type` the types of the files identified by the the tool that generated the hash (likely Goat Rodeo)
+`file_type` the types of the files identified by the tool that generated the hash (likely Goat Rodeo)

 `file_sub_type` the subtype of the file.